hkuennemann/Coursera/Introduction to Computer Vision and Image Processing [IBM]/README.md

 ### Module 5
-Description from Coursera:
+Description from Coursera: In this module, you will learn about object detection with different methods.
+The first approach is using the Haar Cascade classifier, the second one is to use R-CNN and MobileNet.

 #### Notebooks
-- Notebook
+- 5.1_use-objectdetection-faster-r-cnn
-  - Description:
+  - Description: This notebook provides a practical introduction to using Faster R-CNN for object detection.
+It is about how to detect and localize objects within images, leveraging a pre-trained model on the COCO dataset, and use the likelihood of object predictions to refine the results.
   - Main Topics:

-- Notebook
+    - Faster R-CNN
-  - Description:
+    - Object Localization
-  - Main Topics:
+    - Object Detection

 ### Module 6